LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 # Walkability Index
 To measure the desirability of a street segment, we compare the number of trips passing through it against the number of trips along neighboring streets that have similar directions.

-The desirability score for a given segment $$i$$ can be computed by the z-score.
+The desirability score for a given segment $$i$$ can be computed by the z-score, where a postive score indicate a desirable street and a negative a non-desirable street.

 $$
 Z_i = {x_i - \mu_i \over \sigma_i}